 God has determined which items are acceptable as food for His people.
 Animals were classified as clean or unclean before the Flood, and these designations continued after Christ’s death and resurrection (Gen 7:2, Lev 11:1-2, 2Cor 6:17, Rev 18:2).

 God promises to heal His people according to His Word.
 Christians who are seriously ill should call on the elders of the church to anoint them with oil in the name of the Lord as an act of faith and intercessory prayer (Ex 15:26, Ps 103:2-3, Heb 11:6, James 5:14-15).

 Christians should not try to establish the kingdom of God through armed conflict.
-To avoid ethical conflicts, Sabbath-keeping Christians should choose alternative, civilian service (in lieu of military enlistment) to serve God and country with a clear conscience (John 18:36, 1Cor 7:23, 2Cor 6:14, 10:3-5, Php 3:20).
+To avoid ethical conflicts, Sabbath-keeping Christians should choose alternative, civilian service (instead of military enlistment) to serve God and their country with a clear conscience

 The dead are unconscious until the resurrection of the body.
 They do not suffer pain or loneliness and are not aware of the passing of time (Ps 6:5, 13:3, 115:17, Eccl 9:5, 10).

 The return of Jesus Christ will be personal, visible and pre-millennial.
 He will rule the world, the earth will be at peace and everyone will learn about God (Isaiah 11:9, Zech 14:3-4, Act 1:11, Rev 1:7, 11:15).